 Deciding whether you actually need to purchase life insurance is a very important step in building your financial nest egg.
-This is especially the case if you have dependents or other people who rely on you to meet their needs and who would suffer to some degree if you didn’t leave them with a safety net in place.
+This is especially the case if you have dependents or other people who rely on you to meet their needs.
+Without life insurance, they may suffer to some degree if something were to happen to you.
 It’s also critical to figure out what type of life insurance policy to purchase.

 Find out now: How Much Life Insurance Do I Need?

 There are two main types of life insurance: term life insurance and permanent life insurance.
 Term life insurance is exactly what it sounds like.
 It’s a life insurance policy that lasts for a specified period or term, as determined in the insurance contract.

 It’s possible to buy 10-year term life insurance, 20-year term life insurance and even a 30-year term policy.
 Policies range from $100,000 or so up to a few million dollars.

 There are a number of benefits to choosing term life insurance over permanent life insurance.
 Here are three that you might want to consider.

 One of the main advantages of term life insurance is that it is less costly than permanent life insurance.
 With term life insurance, you pay a low, fixed monthly premium over the course of the insurance policy.
 The exact term length and coverage depends on the policy you choose.
 So if you settle on a policy that pays out a million or more upon your death, your monthly premiums will be higher than if the policy covered $100,000.

 Term life insurance is also a good way to cover short-term needs.
 For example, let’s say you have children going off to college in a few years.
 It may be wise to purchase term life insurance.
 That way, if you die, insurance money can go toward paying for things like tuition, room and board.
 A policy of about 10 years or so can help ensure that your children’s educational costs will be taken care of if you were to pass away.